10 Things You Think Are Recyclable—But Aren’t

 While broken glass is recyclable, it shouldn’t be tossed in your recycling bin as it can injure workers.
 Instead, check with your local facility to see if they accept broken glass.
 Glass items such as Pyrex baking dishes, light bulbs, mirrors, and eyeglasses are also among the glass items that should not be recycled.
 Find out 15 more things that shouldn’t be tossed in the recycling bin.

 While paper is often recyclable, shredded paper can be a problem for recycling facilities since it is difficult to sort.
-Instead, use it as mulch, for packing or use it for stuffing to make one of these 14 adorable DIY dog beds.
+Instead, use it as mulch, for packing.
+Here’s how to know what those plastic recycling numbers really mean.

 Before you toss the orange juice box into your recycling bin, make sure it has the recycling symbol on it.
 The plastic coating on many of these containers makes them unsuitable for recycling.
 On the flip side, here are some items you might not know you could recycle.